sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 ---
 title: Bye Santa Cruz Hello Road Trip
 comments: true
-tags:
+tags: Life
 ---

 ### Before Graduation

 Santa Cruz has been a place filled with happiness and joy and countless memories for me.
 After all, I spent the last 4 years in this tiny costal college town, met so many people who influenced me in more than one way.
 I got a job offer after graduation in the Midwest.
 On a random Saturday during a barbecue I asked Brandon if he could drop me off at the airport in San Jose after some Friday on which I was supposed to graduate.
 Brandon told me he could actually drive me all the way to Nebraska, where a new chapter of my life will then begin.
 So I worked on our itinerary.
 I did not drive so it would be better if we could get more people to join us in this road trip.
-Eventually Collin M. and Nick H. joined our group.
+Eventually Colin M. and Nick H. joined our group.
 We planned to leave in the morning of Friday, the 12th of June.

 This was our original plan, according to which we would stay in Salt Lake City for two nights and then drive all the way to Omaha.